MicrochipTech/AzureDemo_WFI32E01/README.md

 ## Conclusion

-You are now able to connect WFI32-IoT to Azure IoT Central and should have deeper knowledge of how all the pieces of the puzzle fit together between Microchip's hardware and Microsoft's Azure Cloud services.
+You are now able to connect the [WFI32E01PC](https://www.microchip.com/en-us/product/WFI32E01PC) module to Azure IoT Central and should have deeper knowledge of how all the pieces of the puzzle fit together between Microchip's hardware and Microsoft's Azure Cloud services.
 Let’s start thinking out of the box and see how you can apply this project to provision securely and quickly a massive number of Microchip devices to Azure and safely manage them through the entire product life cycle.